-If installing applications that are not included with the SuSE or Red Hat distribution, make sure to include any dependencies in this file.
-For example, Director Agent version 4.2 requires that the package "compat-glibc++" be installed.
-To include this in a kickstart file, add the to the "packages" section, or add a package group that includes it.
+NOTE: When installing applications that are not included with the SuSE or Red Hat distribution, be sure to include all dependencies in this file.
+For example, Director Agent version 4.2 requires that the package "compat-glibc++" be installed; to tag this package for installation, add the appropriate package name to the "%packages" section or add a package group that includes it.